vrified-stupd/AHSh/README.md

 # AHSh

 Advanced Hybrid Shell or AHSh for short, is a simple shell that you can use on Linux or port to an OS you made.
+I made this shell out of spite because my friend said "needs more work" to some shell commands I made for them.

 ## Why???